erdeneryesil/NeuralNetworkCore/README.md

 For the input layer:
 - Number of the real-world input data
-- Minimum and maximum values that real-world input values can take
+- Minimum and maximum values that real-world input data can take
-- ANN data types(Binary, Flag, Narrowed, Native) into which real-world input values will be converted
+- ANN data types(Binary, Flag, Narrowed, Native) into which real-world input data will be converted

 For the hidden layers:
 - Number of hidden layers